Manik2708/KubeArmor/contribution/testing_guide.md

 There are two ways to check the functionalities of KubeArmor: 1) testing KubeArmor manually and 2) using the testing framework.
 # 0. Make sure Kubernetes cluster is running

-Although there are many ways to run a Kubernetes cluster (like minikube or kind) but it will not work with KubeArmor.
-If you will try to do this it will not identify your node.
-So use `k3s` or `kubeadm`. if you are new to these terms then the most easiest way to do this is by following this guide: [K3s installation guide](k3s/README.md)
+Although there are many ways to run a Kubernetes cluster (like minikube or kind) but it will not work with locally developed KubeArmor.
+KubeArmor needs to be on the same node as where the kubernetes nodes exist.
+If you will try to do this it will not identify your node since minikube and kind use virtualised node.
+You would either need to build your images and deploy them into these clusters or simply use `k3s` or `kubeadm`. if you are new to these terms then the most easiest way to do this is by following this guide: [K3s installation guide](k3s/README.md)

 # 1. Test KubeArmor manually